This website is best viewed on a modern browser.

 Teachers Learning Abroad (TLab)

-The ESU is one of the only organizations that offers scholarships to teachers to study abroad.
+The ESU is so committed to the transformative power of professional development for educators, that it offers scholarships to teachers to study abroad.
 Each summer through the generosity and dedication of ESU Branches nationwide, TLab Scholarships are awarded to local middle and high school teachers for summer study in the United Kingdom for 2–6 weeks to expand their educational and cultural horizons.
-Teachers have the opportunity to become college students again and live at Oxford University and Edinburgh University where they can study English literature, history, creative writing, theater and international politics.
+Teachers have the opportunity to become students again and live at University of Oxford and the University of Edinburgh where they can study English literature, history, creative writing, theater and international politics.
 Or they can be up on their feet learning how to “Teach Shakespeare Through Performance” at Shakespeare’s Globe in London.
-Not only do they earn valuable continuing professional development credits, they return inspired and eager to share their knowledge with their students, colleagues, and ESU Branches.
+Not only do they earn valuable continuing professional development credits, they return reinvigorated and inspired to share their knowledge with their students, colleagues, and ESU Branches.
 Many of the teachers go on to become actively involved in their ESU Branches and facilitate the ESU National Shakespeare Competition at schools across the country.

 Learn more